Oran-Zafrani/MeaTube-Server/README.md

 - RESTful API: Exposed API for managing users and videos.
 - Dynamic Video List: Top videos are displayed in random order.
 - Likes and Comments: Users can like/dislike videos and add comments.

+## Instructions to Adv.
+System Programming Course Checker
+1. The final src codes are wrapped under 'releases/**' branches.
+Each one of them refers to a different part of the project.
+2. The static client files are included inside the project, but the web project in the 'MeaTube-Web' repo can be run simultaneously.
+3. The server needs a connectable MongoDB database.
+Because of the exercise instructions, we haven't included the MongoDB connection string inside the project because it's considered sensitive data.
+To get the MongoDB connection string make contact with each of the team members.

 ## Tech Stack
 - Frontend: React (HTML, CSS, JavaScript)